wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

    then the server MUST ignore the request.

 1. If the request contains no SRV tag, but the server has just one long-term key, then proceed with that key.
-Othwerise, if the server has multipile long-term keys, then it MUST ignore the request.
+Otherwise, if the server has multiple long-term keys, then it MUST ignore the request.

  A response MUST contain the tags SIG, VER, NONC, PATH, SREP, CERT, and INDX.